alan-turing-institute/cvd-net-website/src/content/events/cardiac-digital-twin-summer-school-2025.md

 Open to MSc or PhD students and Early Career Researchers with an interest in cardiac digital twins, the course is designed to foster a growing community of digital twin experts across the UK.

-CaDiTSS is delivered as part of [Networks of Cardiovascular Digital Twins](https://cvd-net.com) (CVD Net)—an EPSRC funded project that aims to revolutionise healthcare by harnessing the power of digital twin (DT) technology, using real-time health data to accurately monitor disease progression and treatment responses for Pulmonary Arterial Hypertension (PAH).
+CaDiTSS is delivered as part of [Networks of Cardiovascular Digital Twins](https://cvd-net.com) (CVD Net).
+Read more about CVDNet [here](../../pages/about/project-overview.astro)

 **Attendance**: In-person only.
 The course is free to attend, but places are extremely limited and offered via a simplified application process.

 ## How to apply

-Applications to attend the CaDiTSS can be submitted via the link below.
+Applications to attend the CaDiTSS can be submitted via the link below. **Deadline for submission is August 10th 2025**.

 Submissions will help us select a diverse group that will be able to make the most of the event and use their learning to advance their research in a range of topics and applications of cardiac digital twin technology.
 We are looking for candidates who have a real interest in cardiac digital twins and can demonstrate how the summer school can make a difference to their career journey, whether they are an MSc, PhD student, or early-career researcher (see below).